*This post may contain affiliate links. Please see my disclosure for more details!*

 The cake itself is a basic chocolate cake – this is because I find it much sturdier to work with compared to a chocolate fudge cake sponge.
 A simple chocolate Victoria sponge recipe is the dream for me!

-I used a 500g cake mixture for this cake as I wanted to make it a four-layer sponge – I usually bake these into two deep 8” tins as they work perfectly for it, and then halve each one to make the four layers!
+I used a 500g cake mixture for this chocolate drip cake as I wanted to make it a four-layer sponge – I usually bake these into two deep 8” tins as they work perfectly for it, and then halve each one to make the four layers!